-Since their introduction to Canada 20 years ago, biologic medicines have improved the treatment of many disabling and life-threatening chronic diseases, including inflammatory arthritis, certain types of cancer, diabetes, inflammatory bowel disease and Crohn’s disease.
+Since their introduction to Canada 20 years ago, biologic medicines have improved the treatment of many disabling and life-threatening chronic diseases, including inflammatory arthritis, certain types of cancer, diabetes, inflammatory bowel disease, Crohn’s disease and psoriasis.
 Treatment with biologic medicines, however, is expensive and has contributed to the rising costs of healthcare.
 Biologics are expensive because they are made from living organisms unlike small molecule medicines, which are less costly to produce.

 Importantly, not only do biologics have higher prices, but they also are prescribed for longer durations to younger patients in order to manage chronic diseases.
 These higher and growing costs continue to put pressure on public drug plans.1